aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 Aletheia is not just software, it is a community, so contributing takes many forms.
 The first question you need to ask is:

 * Do you want to contribute to Aletheia by contributing to the software in some way?
+If so, please look over the rest of this document.
 * Do you want to contribute to Aletheia through other means (such as helping with social media, being a part of the community voting process that's outlined in the whitepaper, or any other means that come to mind)?

-If you want to contribute through other means, please email contact@aletheia-foundation.io and contributions that aren't directly to the software will be handled on a case by case basis.
+If so, please email contact@aletheia-foundation.io and contributions will be handled on a case by case basis.
 There will be clearer paths for non-software contribution once we have Aletheia up and running.

-If you want to contribute to Aletheia by contributing to the software in some way, please read on.
-The below consist of guidelines, not hard and fast rules that must be adhered to, we ask that you use your best judgement and as a rule of thumb, put yourself in the shoes of the project maintainers.
+The below guidelines for contributing to the software of Aletheia are just that, guidelines, not hard and fast rules that must be adhered to.
+We ask that you use your best judgement and as a rule of thumb, put yourself in the shoes of the project maintainers.
 If you ran a project and someone submitted what you are going to submit, does it make sense?
 Is it appropriate?
 Is it something you would want to see?

 ## What should I know before I get started?